krunalss/data_it_enterprises/README.md

     - `data_ingestion.py`: Script for ingesting data into the system.
     - `data_transformation.py`: Handles the transformation of raw data for machine learning.
     - `data_validation.py`: Validates the data against predefined schemas.
+    - `model_trainer.py`: Trains the and XGBoost models.
     - `model_evaluation.py`: Evaluates the performance of the machine learning models.
-    - `model_trainer.py`: Trains the SVM and XGBoost models.
   - `config/`: Configuration scripts for the components.
   - `constants/`: Defines constants used across the project.
   - `entity/`: Entities or data models used in the project.
   - `pipeline/`: Scripts that orchestrate the execution of the pipeline stages.
 - `utils/`: Utility scripts providing common functions used by various components.
-- `static/`: Static files required for the project, such as CSS for the Streamlit app.
+- `static/`: Static files required for the project, such as CSS for the web app(flask).
-- `templates/`: HTML templates if used for reporting or visualization.
+- `templates/`: HTML templates if used for index.html and result.html.
 - `Dockerfile`: Contains all commands needed to assemble the Docker image for this project.
 - `README.md`: The file you are currently reading, which provides documentation for this repository.
-- `app.py`: The main Python script for running the Streamlit application.
+- `app.py`: The Python script for running the Web application (flask).
-- `app_stream.py`: A Streamlit-specific version of the application script.
+- `app_stream.py`:The Python script for running a Streamlit application.
-- `main.py`: Entry point for executing the pipeline.
+- `main.py`: The main python script for Entry point for executing the pipeline.
 - `poetry.lock` & `pyproject.toml`: Dependency management files used by Poetry.
 - `schema.yaml`: YAML file defining the data schema for validation.
 - `setup.py`: Setup script for installing the project as a package.